DaveL17/matplotlib/_changelog.md

 - Significantly reduces the amount of information written to the log unless verbose logging is enabled.

 #### v0.6.03
-- Improves placement of legend for 10 day and 24 hour forecast devices.
+- Improves placement of legend for 10 day and 24-hour forecast devices.
 - Base CSV file now created at the time new item added to CSV engine.

 #### v0.6.02